 How to identify REAL San Marzano Tomatoes

-Seeing the magic words “San Marzano” on the supermarket shelf doesn’t mean there are authentic San Marzano tomatoes in those cans.
+Seeing the magic words “San Marzano” on the supermarket shelf doesn’t mean there are authentic San Marzano Tomatoes in those cans.
 Whoa, mind-blowing?
 Yep, most labeling on tomato cans in the US would be illegal in Europe.
 As our Presidente Beatrice put it on Italian national TV, “We’re in the Wild West of designations and names”.

 So, what makes a real San Marzano Tomato?
 To help us understand how to identify real San Marzano Tomatoes, our producer Paolo Ruggiero of Gustarosso led us through a side-by-side tasting.
 Watch us compare different brands of popular canned tomatoes in the Gustiamo warehouse.